-NOTE: Do not allow E-Grip III to cure on your hands or the flooring.
-Immediately wipe off excess adhesive with a rag dampened with mineral spirits!
-Cured adhesive is very difficult to remove from hands.
-We strongly suggest wearing gloves while using E-Grip III.
+NOTE: Do not allow ES-90 to cure on your hands or the flooring.
+Cured adhesive is very difficult to remove.
+We strongly suggest wearing gloves while using ES-90.
+Immediately wipe off excess adhesive with a rag slightly dampened with mineral spirits or denatured alcohol.
+Follow with a rag dampened with water.

 - 4. Lay the flooring into the wet adhesive.
 Do not allow the material to "flop" into place; this may cause air entrapment and bubbles beneath the flooring. - 5.
 Immediately roll the floor with a 75-100 lb. roller to ensure proper adhesive transfer.
 Overlap each pass of the roller by 50% of the previous pass to ensure the floor is properly rolled.
 Roll the width first and then the length.
 Roll again within the first 60 minutes. - 6.
 Fold over the second half of the first roll and half the width of the second roll.
-Taking roll sizes into account, this will provide an exposed area of substrate of 6 feet wide.
+Taking roll sizes into account, this will provide an exposed area of substrate of 58" wide.
 Spread the adhesive, roll the flooring, and repeat for each consecutive drop. - 7.
 Continue the process for each consecutive drop.
-Work at a pace so that you are always folding material back into wet adhesive bed.

-Note: Never leave adhesive ridges or puddles.
-They will telegraph through the material.

-- 8. Hand roll all seams after the entire floor has been rolled. - 9.
+Work at a pace so that you are always folding material back into wet adhesive bed. - NOTE: Never leave adhesive ridges or puddles.
+They will telegraph through the material. - 8.
+Hand roll all seams after the entire floor has been rolled. - 9.
 In some instances, it may be necessary to weigh down the seams, especially the end seams, until the adhesive develops a firm set. - 10.
-Keep traffic off the floor for a minimum of 24 hours.
-Floor should be free from rolling loads for a minimum of 72 hours.
+Keep traffic off the floor for a minimum of 24 hours. - 11.
+After rolling, keep all foot traffic off the floor for a minimum of 24 hours, heavy loads for 48 hrs. and free from rolling loads for a minimum of 72 hours or risk causing permanent indentations or debonding in the uncured adhesive.